Florieta/RentACar_Angular/README.md

 Username: User123
 Password: User123!

 Role: Dealers can manage the cars they add to the platform.
-They can add new cars, view a list of cars they have added, and manage their profile information.
+They can add new cars, edit and delete them, view a list of cars they have added, and manage their profile information.

 Features:
+Search and filter cars by name, category, and other attributes.
+View detailed information about each car.
 Add new cars to the catalog.
 View and manage a list of their cars.
+Edit and delete their own cars.
 Edit their profile information.
 Logout.